redhat-marketplace/redhat-marketplace-operator/deployer/v2/config/manifests/bases/CSV_description.md

 ### Installation
 1. Create or get your pull secret from [Red Hat Marketplace](https://marketplace.redhat.com/en-us/documentation/clusters#get-pull-secret).
-2. Install the Metering Operator and Red Hat Marketplace Deployment Operator
+2. Install the Metrics Operator and Red Hat Marketplace Deployment Operator
 3. Create a Kubernetes secret in the installed namespace with the name `redhat-marketplace-pull-secret` and key `PULL_SECRET` with the value of the Red hat Marketplace Pull Secret.

     ```sh